 I-264 W to Route 58 W

 Reversing the Highways

 Only the governor can issue the order for a lane reversal on I-64.
 The I-64 reversal plan begins in Norfolk, just east of the Hampton Roads Bridge-Tunnel (HRBT), at mile marker 273 and ends at I-295.

-If the governor orders a lane reversal, no traffic will be allowed to ravel east between mile markers 273 and 200.
-All eastbound lanes and ramps will be closed to eastboud traffic.
+If the governor orders a lane reversal, no traffic will be allowed to travel east between mile markers 273 and 200.
+All eastbound lanes and ramps will be closed to eastbound traffic.

 All traffic entering I-64 at 4th View St. (Exit 273) will travel in the westbound lanes.
 All traffic entering I-64 west of the HRBT will travel in the westbound lanes as well.